Table of Contents

 - Fried foods: Sadly, some of the best-tasting foods are the worst for us.
 Trans and saturated fats found in many fried and processed foods up the levels of “bad” cholesterol.
 Eating too much unhealthy fats also contribute to atherosclerosis, impacting blood flow to the penis (Monguchi, 2017).

-- Foods with added sugar: The trick with sugar is getting it from whole, natural sources like fruit.
+- Foods with added sugar: The trick with sugar is to get it from whole, natural sources like fruit.
 Consuming too many sweet drinks and foods with added sugar can wreak havoc on blood sugar levels.
 High blood sugar can speed up the progression of atherosclerosis and lead to other health conditions like diabetes that can harm blood vessels and nerves crucial for getting and maintaining an erection (Aronson, 2002).

 - Alcohol: Many people have erection problems after too much alcohol.
 Chronic drinking messes with testosterone levels and blood circulation.
-Lots of people have experienced the effects of one drink too many on their sexual performance, a condition aptly named “whisky dick.”
+Lots of people have experienced the effects of one drink too many on their sexual performance, a condition aptly named “whiskey dick.”
 Alcohol may have additional side effects that impact sexual health, like lowering sex drive or contributing to premature ejaculation (Arackal, 2007).

 Lifestyle habits to improve sexual health